ttoommxx/pyleManager/README.md

 ## to do

-- add last modified and created + order by modified
+- add order by file size